-One of the activities of the Building Scholars Program is to host an annual faculty development workshop for TAMIU and LCC.
+One of the activities of the Building Scholars Program is to host an annual faculty development workshop for TAMIU and LC.
 The program provides funds for collaborators from other universities and colleges to come to Laredo and present their best practices for teaching and research unique from their home institutions.
 In turn, this will reflect in strengthening the students' development in all areas including undergraduate research capabilities in their chosen disciplines.

-- Paul E. Larson, Director of Undergraduate Studies, Professor of Spanish, and Director of the Baylor in Madrid Summer Study Program, Baylor University Waco, TX, Effective Undergraduate Research Mentoring, April 22, 2016.
+Paul E. Larson, Director of Undergraduate Studies, Professor of Spanish, and Director of the Baylor in Madrid Summer Study Program, Baylor University, Waco, TX, Effective Undergraduate Research Mentoring, April 22, 2016.

-- Linda R. Zientek, Sam Houston State University, Houston, TX, Conducting Undergraduate Research in Mathematics Education: The Benefits of Adhering to the Standards, March 24, 2017.
+Linda R. Zientek, Sam Houston State University, Houston, TX, Conducting Undergraduate Research in Mathematics Education: The Benefits of Adhering to the Standards, March 24, 2017.

 Luis T. Cerda, City of Laredo Health Department, Laredo, TX, Typhus Fatal Case: The Environmental Variable as Determinant Factor, January 29, 2018.

 Luis A. Vega, California State University, Bakersfield, CA, Apprenticeship Models for Undergraduate Research: Personalizing Research Practices across the Curriculum (Applications in Sociology, Psychology, and Social Sciences), March 23, 2018.